dobinator/Note-taker/README.md

 ## Installation

 ## Dependencies

-You will need Express and uuid.
+You will need Express and uuid if you want to clone or fork.

 ## Testing